 Our work aims to provide a more comprehensive understanding of the connection between molecular structure (self-assembly) and function (electron transfer) in supramolecular donor–acceptor systems.

 Molecular motion has been explored as a means to control photoinduced electron transfer in a rotaxane molecular shuttle.
 Altering the relative positions of the electron donor (ferrocene) and acceptor (naphthalene diimide or C60 fullerene) motifs of the rotaxane alters the pathways of electronic communication in the excited state.
 This is manifested in a change in fluorescence quantum yield (Figure 5).
 Further details maybe be found in the Journal of the American Chemical Society.

-Future work targets electronic materials comprised of self-assembled organic building blocks such as those in the supramolecular assemblies above.
-These possess economical, practical and chemical advantages over conventional conductive materials.
+Future work targets new organic semiconducting materials that can be used in electronic devices such as transistors (OFETs) and displays (OLEDs).
+These materials are comprised of self-assembled organic building blocks such as those in the supramolecular assemblies above.